How Junk Food Puts Undue Stress On Your Digestive System

 Junk food is also very bad for the digestive system because it slows down the digestive process, making for bloating of the stomach and other digestive problems like abdominal cramps and excess gas.

-The stomach needs healthy enzymes in order to properly digest their food and junk food doesn’t contain these enzymes.
+The stomach needs healthy enzymes in order to digest its food properly, and junk food doesn’t contain these enzymes.
 Junk food lacks fiber, which is necessary for the absorption of nutrients and the excretion of water through the bowels and the kidneys.
 This can result in irritable bowel syndrome and poor digestion.

 Maintaining Healthy Digestion